Close

 Alcohol

 There is no known safe level for drinking alcohol during pregnancy, as it enters a baby’s bloodstream, where it can affect development.
 Fetal Alcohol Spectrum Disorder (FASD) describes a spectrum of varied disabilities that can result when a developing baby is exposed to alcohol during pregnancy.
-The Ministry of Health strongly recommends pregnant women avoid drinking alcohol, including those who are planning a pregnancy.
-Breastfeeding mothers are encouraged to avoid alcohol, especially during the first month.
-Note that, unless you’re doing it for comfort reasons, there’s not much point in expressing breastmilk and throwing it out (otherwise known as pumping and dumping).
-To learn more about breastfeeding and alcohol, visit Plunket’s webpage.
+The Ministry of Health strongly recommends women planning to become pregnant as well as pregnant women avoid drinking alcohol.

-For more info on pregnancy and alcohol, visit Alcohol NZ | FAQ webpage
+For more info on pregnancy and alcohol, visit Alcohol NZ | Hapūtanga: How alcohol affects your baby

 For more advice on FASD, visit the Ministry of Health | FASD webpage